monographhq/robertos/README.md

 # Roberto il Pizzaiolo 🍕

 Our fearless CEO Roberto has been passionately running 3 pizzeria's in Northern California using only the freshest of ingredients.
-A crowd favorite, he only serves a Margherita style pizza where ingredients are critical to the quality.
+A crowd favorite, he only serves a classic Margherita pizza where ingredients are critical to the quality.

 ## Problemo